Solarsphere Astronomical and Music Festival – A Niche Festival For All

 Love it?
 Pin it!

 Disclosure: Thanks to Professor Nigel Henbest for inviting me to attend and to Pete Williamson and family for their passion and dedication in making this event happen.
-For the record, I don’t actually know how many kids Pete has!
+For the record, I don’t actually know if Pete has more than one offspring!